Educate.

 Counter Extremism Project

 CEP is a non-profit, non-partisan, international policy organization formed to combat the growing threat from extremist ideologies.
-They are US-based, with a presence in the UK and Germany.
 They have assembled an extensive database of research and analysis, expose terrorist financing, and produce advanced reports into specific movements or issues within counterterrorism.
-Their work is of a similar academic level to CARR and primarily addresses Islamist extremist groups such as ISIS and Boko Haram, but there is also resources relating to other groups such as Golden Dawn and the Ku Klux Klan.
+Their work primarily addresses Islamist extremist groups but there is also resources relating to other groups such as Golden Dawn and the Ku Klux Klan.